 Play.
 Why do children play?
 Simple really, yet we take it for granted.
 Play is the way in which children communicate.
 Play is the way in which children take ownership and gain an understanding of their situations around them.
 Play is so important to children and all too readily, as adults, we deny them this opportunity.

 “There’s no time, we have to get out.”

 “Your doll isn’t poorly, now come on and brush your teeth.”

-“Do we have to play this again, I’ve played it so many times
+“Do we have to play this again, I’ve played it so many times with you.”

 Any of these sound familiar?
 I have noticed that when Poppi’s little doll, Amy, is feeling poorly, within a day or two, Poppi herself has come down with something.
 Children communicate through play.
 They use toys to help them express and understand how they feel.
 We, as adults, have a great responsibility to hear what the toys are telling us.
 I have just finished working (through Play Therapy) with a wonderful child who has used play incredibly to explain something of the traumatic start to their life.
 During one session the child was attacking a land they had created.
 The poor creatures in the land couldn’t catch a break.
 It turned out that the creatures possessed something very precious to the attacker.
 The reason the attacker was attacking was because it had lost this something precious.
 I wondered if the child had ever lost anything precious.
 The child replied, “If my mum had been nice, she would have been precious and I’ve lost her”.
 I was so interested in how the toys helped the child to express the loss and anger they felt.
 And, this is only one small example.